AI Security Guide

 Part I: Building ML Infrastructure That Doesn't Break

-Your ML model gets 95% accuracy in Jupyter notebooks.
-Great!
-Now deploy it to production, where it needs to handle 10,000 requests per second, never go down, and remain secure against attacks.
+Your ML model gets 95% accuracy.
+Great work!
+Now deploy it to production.
+Make it handle 10,000 requests per second.
+Keep it running 24/7 without failures.
+Secure it against sophisticated attacks.

 The Journey: Research notebook → Secure API → Production container → Orchestrated service → Business value